lignumsystem/lignum-core/PROGRAMMING_GUIDELINES.md

 macros whenever there is an alternative in C/C++.

 ## 9. Conditional compilation
-Conditional compilation with preprocessor directives (e.g., `#ifndef ... #endif`) should be kept simple.
-The mandatory use case is to prevent a header file to include multiple times.
+Keep conditional compilation (like `#ifndef ... #endif`) with preprocessor directives simple.
+Its mandatory use case is preventing a header file from being included multiple times.

-Do not use preprocessor directives to enable or disable program features, for debugging satements or assume C/C++ language standards.
-Use debugger and development environment.
-Set language standard in a build system like CMake.
+Do not use preprocessor directives to enable features, manage debug statements, or assume specific C/C++ standards.
+Use debugger and development environment for testing, and set language standards within a build system like CMake.

 ## 10. Const correctness
-The keyword *const* expresses a program entity that cannot be changed or does not change anything.
-Using the keyword consistently whenever this is true amounts to what is called *const correctness*.
-It is a form of type safety.
+The keyword `const` identifies a program entity that is immutable or does not modify other data.
-It prevents unintentional modification of something that is not meant to be changed.
-Any violation of the constness of an abject will result compile time error.
+Adhering to this principle consistently is known as *const correctness*.
+As a form of type safety, it prevents the accidental modification of data and ensures that any violation of an object's "constness" results in a compile-time error.

 ## 11. The auto keyword
-The keyword *auto* is a placeholder type and its value will be determined  by a compiler.
+The keyword `auto` is a placeholder type and its value will be determined  by a compiler.
 It is especially useful when a type is obvious or of little  importance.
 One use case is to improve readability in the context of container iterators that can have long and noisy type names: